apache/pekko-connectors/docs/src/main/paradox/couchbase.md

 ## Access via registry

-The `CouchbaseSesionRegistry` is an Akka extension to manage the life-cycle of Couchbase sessions.
+The `CouchbaseSesionRegistry` is an Apache Pekko extension to manage the life-cycle of Couchbase sessions.
 All underlying instances are closed upon actor system termination.

 When accessing more than one Couchbase cluster, the `CouchbaseEnvironment` should be shared by setting a single instance for the different `CouchbaseSessionSettings`.